dom96/Aporia/readme.markdown

 Installation instructions:

 ### Windows

+**Warning:** If you are on a 64bit version of Windows you must not compile Aporia using a 64 bit version of Nim.
+This is because there are no 64 bit GTK+ binaries available, see discussion [here](https://github.com/nim-lang/Aporia/issues/51).

 #### GTK+
 If you already have GTK+ on your system, you don't need to do anything.
 Just make sure GTK+ is in your PATH.